SahibYar/Effective-Cpp-Summary/chapter-1-accustoming-yourself-to-c-++/item-2.md

 `const double AspectRatio = 1.653;`

-When replacing `#defines` with constants, 2 cases are worth mentionining.
+When replacing `#defines` with constants, 2 cases are worth mentioning.

 * The 1st one is constant pointers
   `const char* const authorName="Scott Meyers";`